summerhays/new_momisms/_pages/dinner.md

 4. Dad seen avoiding dinner at all costs.
 5. While dad procures yogurt and cereal, the uneaten food on his plate spontaneously ignites.

-Alternate #5 suggested by Blue Eyes: "While dad is getting other food, the uneaten food at his plate disappears, leaving only a trail of smoke leading directly to mom's plate"
+Alternate #5 suggested by [Blue Eyes](/dictionary/012/): "While dad is getting other food, the uneaten food at his plate disappears, leaving only a trail of smoke leading directly to mom's plate"

 ## "Yum!
 This is right good!"

-The above is teasing mom's momism.
+The above ending to the index card was our way of teasing mom's momism.
 What she really said was, "I didn't know you could cook like *that*!"